 In 1999, OneNet began providing Internet2 connectivity for the major research universities in Oklahoma.
 Internet2 is an advanced, national networking consortium led by the research and education community.
 Through OneNet, the Internet2 network became available in May 2002 to all institutions of higher education, as well as career technology centers, K-12 schools and libraries.

 In 2011, OneNet implemented its first major network infrastructure upgrade.
 The 2011 upgrade increased bandwidth capabilities from 45Mbps to 100Mbps in some areas and 1,000Mbps or 1Gbps in others.
 This upgrade was essential to ensuring broadband access across the state in order to meet the needs of OneNet’s customer base in an increasingly digital era.

-Just one year later, in keeping with both the trend of development and the spirit of the Sooner state, OneNet jumped ahead of the scheduled launch and was the first in the nation to connect to Internet2’s 100Gbps optical upstream network.
+Just one year later, in keeping with both the trend of development and the spirit of innovation, OneNet jumped ahead of the scheduled launch and was the first in the nation to connect to Internet2’s 100Gbps optical upstream network.
 Internet2 is currently the operator of the nation’s fastest, coast-to-coast research and education network.
 This new faster connection enables OneNet to offer high-capacity broadband services that expand the computing capabilities of our state’s educators and researchers.

 OneNet completed another ambitious project in 2015 with the deployment of its own 100Gbps network.
 This build-out is designed as a ring that connects Oklahoma’s higher education research institutions.
 The ring connects Oklahoma State University’s campuses in Stillwater and Tulsa and the University of Oklahoma’s Norman campus to OneNet’s Oklahoma City hub site.
 This high-speed network is 100,000 times faster than before and will be crucial in enabling OU and OSU to expand their research efforts and partner with other researchers across the country and around the globe.